mcjkurz/qhchina/docs/pkg_docs/stylometry/index.md

 transform(tokens)
 ```

-Transform a tokenized text to a z-score vector using fitted features.
+Transform a tokenized text to a feature vector using fitted features.
 This allows you to transform new documents without modifying the model's internal state.

 **Parameters:**
 - `tokens` (list): List of tokens (a tokenized document)

-**Returns:** (numpy.ndarray) Z-score vector of shape (n_features,)
+**Returns:** (numpy.ndarray) Feature vector of shape (n_features,)

 <br>